History of the Jews in Syria: Transitional period

 On December 17, 2024, following the fall of the Assad regime and a transitional government taking power, the Times of Israel reported that Jewish relics from the Jobar Synagogue would be returned to Syria.
 A representative of the new transitional government met the head of the Jewish community, Bakhour Chamntoub, and stated that the Jews would be protected and Syrian Jews abroad would be allowed to return.
 It was also announced that a delegation of Syrian Jewish business leaders from abroad would visit the country in a tour led by Israeli-American philanthropist Mordechai Kahana, with the intention of restoring the Jobar Synagogue.
 At the time, it was reported that the Jewish community numbered 9 people in total.

-On January 12, 2025, it was announced that the Jewish community in Syria numbers 8 persons with the passing of Hadiya Shatakh age 92.
+On January 12, 2025, it was announced that with the passing of Hadiya Shatakh at age 92, the Jewish community in Syria now numbered 8 persons.
 On January 5, 2025, Syrian Jewish Chief Rabbi Binyamin Hamra, has written to the head of Syria's new government Ahmed al-Sharaa to congratulate him on his victory over the toppled regime of Bashar al-Assad, and stress the importance of preserving Syria's historic Jewish community.
 In a January 16, 2025 interview, Bishor Simantov, one of the last remaining Jews in Damascus, stated that he believes that conditions in Syria have improved since the overthrow of Bashar al-Assad.
 As of February 22, 2025 the total of living Jews in Syria numbered 7.
 On March 9, 2025, Syrian Jews from the US asked the White House to lift sanctions so they can rebuild Damascus.
 A 2024 study revealed that stolen Syrian Jewish assets valued at $200,167,458 in 1947 would equate to $10,692,545,656 in current dollars.

+In December 2025, Hind Kabawat registered the Jewish Heritage in Syria Foundation (JHS), making it the first Jewish organization ever registered in Syria.
+The organisation plans to return properties confiscated under previous governments and restore Jewish holy sites.

+On 25 December 2025, Syrian Jews in America bought two residential towers under construction in Jerusalem; this is believed to be one of the largest private real estate transactions in Israel's history.

+In April 2026, Syrian authorities arrested a five-member cell allegedly linked to Hezbollah and a plot to assassinate Rabbi Mikhail Houri in Damascus.
+According to the Ministry of Interior, one of the arrested individuals, a woman, tried to place an improvised explosive device outside the Rabbi's house.
+The device was disarmed and no injuries or damage were reported.